The exclusive and most exhaustive research report

-The data center market is witnessing significant investments from colocation service providers, cloud/hyperscale service providers, and telecommunication service providers.
+The global data center market size will reach USD 198 billion in 2025, growing at a CAGR of 2% during 2020-2025.
+The market is witnessing significant investments from colocation service providers, cloud/hyperscale service providers, and telecommunication service providers.
 Hyperscale data center investment has grown significantly in the past years, led by Google, Facebook, AWS, Alibaba, and Microsoft.
-The market witnessed investment in over 100 facilities with the power capacity of over 15 MW.
+The market witnessed investment in over 100 facilities with a power capacity of over 15 MW.
 Telecommunication providers in several countries are investing heavily to grow broadband connectivity worldwide.
 Moreover, government agencies are fueling the growth of the digital economy in several countries.
 The initiatives toward the development of smart cities will continue to boost the need for edge computing during the forecast period.

 The demand for colocation and managed service is growing in the global market due to technological advancements across industries.
 The market witnessed investment in over 300 colocation projects.
 This includes investments in new facilities as well as expansion projects.
 Many enterprises in developed countries are migrating to colocation data centers to operate hybrid infrastructure services.
 In the US region, colocation service providers are making substantial contributions to hyperscale data center projects.
 Several colocation service providers are investing more than $200 million in new construction and expansions in the data center colocation market worldwide.
 Colocation service providers are investing in major hyperscale projects in developing countries.
 China, Australia, Hong Kong, and India are expected to be the major destination for colocation investment in APAC during the forecast period.